CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 Recommendation systems may have several tasks to be accomplished by using the same model.
 In order to provide this, systems employ multiple task-specific embeddings.
 However, using a single embedding acrross several tasks is more economic and convenient.
 Therefore, authors utilized a single product embedding for multi-task learning.<br>

+Multi-task learning is implemented using positive samples from different tasks in the same batch.

 ## 2.1.3.
 Model Architecture

 <br>